cdiggins/plato/README.md

     Console.WriteLine(x);
 ```

-This is equivalent to and is rewritten as:
+This is syntactic sugar for:

 ```
 var builder = ListBuilder.Create<Int32>();